ShawnMalal/cse15l-lab-reports/labReport3.md

 ![image](https://raw.githubusercontent.com/ShawnMalal/cse15l-lab-reports/main/Screenshot%202023-02-12%20at%208.00.06%20PM.png)

 ![image](https://raw.githubusercontent.com/ShawnMalal/cse15l-lab-reports/main/Screenshot%202023-02-12%20at%208.03.17%20PM.png)

+This command could be VERY useful, such as if you are trying to find some matching data in a txt file, this command would be able to highlight that.

 ## *grep -n*
 Using the -n command causes the terminal to return the specific lines that contain the specified pattern in the command, with the line numbers corresponding to it.